brentnixon/WrangleOSM/README.md

 * https://brentnixon.github.io/WrangleOSM/

-### To more interaction, download the repository and open the notebook:
+### For more interaction, download the repository and open the notebook:
 * Wrangle_OSM_BNixon_jn.ipynb